jpmattia/jpmattia.github.io/_posts/2023-07-14-michelin-restaurants.md

 when you consider gluttony is still one of the seven deadly sins, a pentagram would have been more apt, but for reasons known only to a tire company, a rounded six-point star is their mark of approval.
 In any case, unlike modern internet ratings, not all restaurants were given a star rating; the guide will tell you that only those who "consistently deliver an outstanding meal" were awarded even a single star.
-The largest number ever awarded was three stars, and if you are a foodie those places were worthy of a special pilgrimage.
+The maximum number ever awarded was three stars, and if you are a foodie those places were worthy of a special pilgrimage.
 At the time of my first visit to a one star in 1986, there were 574 restaurants with one star, 84 with two stars, and 20 with three stars.
 The ratings were carried out by a 16 person Michelin panel, who we can safely assume have never been given accolades by doctors for their cholestoral readings.
 As